-Major medical health insurance plans cover expenses associated with hospitalization and serious or critical illness.
-These plans usually have deductibles that have to be paid by the patient before the remaining costs are covered by the insurer.
-They are also subject to co-pays or co-insurance that have to be paid by the patient.
+ACA major medical health insurance plans are commonly known as Obamacare cover hospitalization expenses.
+These plans usually have deductibles as well as co-pays or co-insurance that are paid by the patient before the remaining costs are covered by the insurer.
 In terms of the Affordable Care Act (ACA) you cannot be denied coverage for preexisting conditions.
 You can change ACA plans during Open Enrollment and after Open Enrollment if you have a Qualifying Event.
-Premiums can be high though you might qualify for a tax credit depending on your income.
+You may qualify for cost assistance, also called subsidy eligible depending on your income.
 ACA plans are guaranteed issue and do not have preexisting limitation conditions.